philipov/magedark/setting.md

 -
 ### The Four Courts
 - Court of Coins:
-  - G
   - Great Terrace Mountain
     - Empire of Zeal *
     - Stairway to Heaven
   - Mushroom Forest
-  - The Fade
+  - Kobold Canyons
+  - Hundred Mile Cliff
 - Court of Cups:
   - Frog Swamp
   - Ocean of 1000 Dreams
     - Magic City Vane *
     - Temple of the Sleeper
-  - Shiv Glacier
+  - Watcher's Glacier
-  - Planar Cataract
+  - Star-split Cataract
     - Lighthouse at the Edge of the Universe
     - Ladder to Hell
 - Court of Swords:
+  - Cerulean Plateau
+    - Palace of the Dead *
-  - Goblin Canyons
+  - Riverlands
     - Kingdoms of the River Lords
-    - Palace of the Dead *
   - Crown of Regret
     - Dwarven Underworld
+  - Misty Forest
 - Court of Wands:
   - One Thousand Billion Souls of Sand
     - The City of Brass *
+  - Red Forest
   - Scar of Inferno
-  - Red Forest
     - Gemsoul Crater
+  - The Fade

 ### Elemental Chaos
 - Elemental, Para-elemental, and Quasi-elemental Planes